 This activity leverages the significant expertise of BNC members.
 Each month a member makes a presentation to fellow members on a subject about which he/she is passionate.
 The presentations are uplifting, thought provoking, and/or educational and provide a forum to discuss critical issues, as well as sharing more depth about who we are and what is important to us.
 We follow with dinner at a nearby restaurant.

-According to a recent study by the Brewer’s Association, Boulder has more than 13 breweries for every 100,000 of its citizens, which amounts to more breweries per capita than any other city in the United States.
-This means that the Craft Beer Tasting Group, which meets monthly at one of the unique craft breweries, will be kept busy.
-At each gathering we sample the beers, share our experiences with friends, and learn about the craft beer brewing process and the impact of the industry on the community.
+According to a recent study by the Brewer’s Association, Boulder has more than 13 breweries for every 100,000 of its citizens, which amounts to more breweries per capita than any other city in the U.S. In recent years, more than a dozen distilleries have also opened in Boulder County.
+This means that the Craft Beer and Spirit Tasting Group, which meets monthly at a local brewery or distillery, will be kept busy.
+At each gathering we sample the wares, share our experiences with friends, and learn about the brewing or distilling processes and the impact of the industry on the community.

 One night each month we reserve a few tables at a Boulder area restaurant so we can share an evening of fine food, drinks and friendship.
 The venues and menus vary but they always offer a wide variety of choices to suit most culinary preferences and budgets.
 Each individual or couple receive their own check.
 There are no fees to sign up.